ailenus/java-notes/readme.md

 start
 a
 end
-with a printed after a 2 second delay */
+with a printed after 2-second delay */
 ```

 ### Thread Safety